 (F) Workers' Compensation.
-Any person who is receiving, or is entitled to receive.
-Workers' Compensation benefits as a result of an injury or accident sustained in employment and who was a member of the plan at the time of becoming disabled may continue his/her coverage in the plan at the same level of participation (subscriber only or subscriber and dependents) by paying the required contributions, if the disability occurred in the employment through which the employee qualifies for membership in the plan.
+Any person who is receiving, or is entitled to receive, Workers' Compensation benefits as a result of an injury or accident sustained in employment and who was a member of the plan at the time of becoming disabled may continue his/her coverage in the plan at the same level of participation (subscriber only or subscriber and dependents) by paying the required contributions, if the disability occurred in the employment through which the employee qualifies for membership in the plan.
 Any person receiving, or entitled to receive, Workers' Compensation benefits who was a member of the plan at the time of becoming disabled as a result of an injury or accident sustained in employment through which the person qualified for membership in the plan, but who subsequently terminated participation in the plan, may recommence his/her coverage in the plan at the same level (subscriber only or subscriber and dependents) upon returning to employment.

 (G) Reinstatement After Dismissal.
 If an employee is approved to return to work after being terminated as a result of legal or administrative action available as a recourse through his/her employer, s/he will be allowed to reinstate his/her medical benefit retroactively to the date of dismissal.
 If the employee is reinstated with back pay, s/he will be responsible for paying any contribution normally made for either his/her coverage or his/her covered dependents.
 If the employee is reinstated without back pay, s/he will be considered to have been on a leave of absence.
 Consequently, the employee will be responsible for making any required contribution toward the cost of his/her medical benefits.
 If the employee does not purchase coverage for the period between termination and reinstatement, s/he may regain the same level of coverage s/he had prior to termination.
-If the employee does not continue coverage, s/he will be considered a new hire and may enroll in the plan of his/her choice.

-(8) Federal Consolidated Omnibus Budget Reconciliation Act (COBRA).
+(7) Federal Consolidated Omnibus Budget Reconciliation Act (COBRA).

-(A) In accordance with COBRA, eligible employees and their dependents may continue their medical coverage after the employee's termination date.
+(A) In accordance with the COBRA, eligible employees and their dependents may continue their medical coverage after the employee's termination date.